 In 1991, I married my amazing husband, Dave, who has struggled with dyslexia all his life.
 He really never knew he had dyslexia until he met me: he just thought he wasn't very smart.
 It has been a privilege to be his wife of 30 years and to learn from him the struggles of dyslexia, as well as the amazing gifts that God has created in his type of brain.

 I am a mother to three beautiful children: Brandon (27), Brittany (25), and Brooke (22).
-Brandon and Brittany are my first two children who have struggled with school since preschool.
+Brandon and Brittany are my first two children who struggled with reading starting in preschool.
 During Kindergarten and first grade in a private school, we could see Brandon struggling with reading, spelling, writing, & math, but the teachers communicated that he was just a little slower, and that he would eventually catch up.
 Knowing something was not quite right, we held him back in first grade.
 We also decided to home-school.
 Brittany was in kindergarten and also began to struggle with reading.
 We were puzzled at the difficulties they were having, knowing that they were smart, We researched dyslexia and found our answers.
 We learned, since homeschooling my dyslexic children, how this learning challenge hinders the ability to effectively absorb language in the traditional way.
 They cannot learn in the same way the average student learns to read, write, & spell.
 The dyslexic brain is physiologically wired differently, and although every dyslexic child struggles in a different way, universally reading, writing, or spelling are a challenge in some form.
-It hasn't been an easy road and I have struggled many days, but schooling my children was a privilege to thoroughly understand the gift of dyslexia.
-Fortunately, because of homeschooling for 17 years, and a instructor for numerous elementary co-op classes, as well as high school English and science classes, I call myself an professional educator.
-Being a teacher of any kind is a high calling and a blessing beyond imagination.
+It hasn't been an easy road and I struggled many days, but schooling my children was a privilege to thoroughly understand the gift of dyslexia.

 I am also a Registered Nurse, with a specialty in Pediatrics.
 Working in pediatrics on and off since graduating in 1992 has taught me to thoroughly understand the health needs of children.
 My biggest passion is for children to take care of themselves, to treat their bodies with respect, to eat healthy, and to exercise regularly.
 Teaching a child with dyslexia to take detailed care of their body is an important part of learning how to function well in the academic world.
 I have worked with many special needs kids and it’s always an amazing reminder of what a blessing it is to have a healthy body.
 Neurologically, dyslexic children struggle because their brains are simply formed differently in the language area; it’s not wrong or right, just different.
 Learning becomes a challenge because the brain’s processing and memory areas function differently.
 Because these brains are created different, dyslexic kids feel unusual and most likely stupid.
 But neurologically, they are far from stupid, with many creative gifts that average brains do not have.
 Here is some famous dyslexic people.
 Having studied the detailed development of the human body, these brains are fascinating and amazing, and the goal is to empower a dyslexic child to feel they are special in an enriching way, and to ultimately take great care of the body and brain they are blessed with, hence the formation of the name, Delightfully Dyslexic.